Toddler boy sitting in bed playing.

 $159.00

 Multiple designers pointed to this classic design.
-California-based lifestyle writer (and Cubby contributor) Chantal Lamers’ children each had a secondhand Jenny Lind-style toddler bed, and she was delighted to discover they held their value; she was able to resell them for what she paid for them!
+Chantal Lamers' children each had a secondhand Jenny Lind-style toddler bed, and she was delighted to discover they held their value; she was able to resell them for what she paid for them!
 Dallas interior designer Lisa Henderson agrees, telling Cubby, “Jenny Lind takes the cake!
 The nostalgic shape and transitional style make it the ideal bed for any kid’s room.”

 The Boho Adjustable